CryptoCompareLTD/research/LDA/README.md

 ### Using the model

 The topic allocations can be imported into a pandas dataframe and analysed by looking at prevalence of allocation to a topic over time.
-However, we could be a bit smarter and pickup the reserach direction that is taken in [1] with their sparse PCA model.
+However, we could be a bit smarter and pick up the research direction that is taken in [1] with their sparse PCA model.
 The idea is that we want to be able to query a search using a list of words that define the topic of interest.
 This can be achieved by generating a word list from word->document assignment probabilities for each document, and then calculating cosine similarity of the search terms to each document at every time point.

 # Future work